Sharion Aycock: Federal judicial service

 Aycock was nominated by President George W. Bush on March 19, 2007, to a seat on the United States District Court for the Northern District of Mississippi vacated by Glen H. Davidson.
 She was unanimously confirmed by the United States Senate on October 4, 2007, and received her commission on October 22, 2007.
 She became chief judge on June 2, 2014.
 She is the first woman to be chief judge of the court in Mississippi.
 Her term as chief judge ended on June 11, 2021.
 She assumed senior status on April 15, 2025.

+In June 2026, Aycock sanctioned lawyers from both sides of a case for using generative AI, which was made obvious due to citations of non-existent case law in their briefs.

 Personal life

 Aycock is married to William R. "Randy" Aycock and has one son.